 All classes follow a structured PSHE (Personal, Social, Health Education) curriculum to support this development.
+We have adopted the Jigsaw scheme.
 However, for those children who find aspects of this difficult we offer additional support.
 This is often on a case by case basis and is an individual approach based around the child.
 For example in one such support session, children created their own laminated card to show to lunchtime supervisors to indicate they wanted to come in early off the playground rather than engaging in potentially confrontational situations.

 Mrs Chick offers additional pastoral care for children with extra emotional and social needs and has an open door policy.
-Other additional support includes Anger Management sessions, Lego Therapy, Play Therapy, Morning/Afternoon Skills Group and Social Skills Group.
+Other additional support includes Lego Therapy, Morning/Afternoon Skills Group and Social Skills Group.